apple/swift-collections-benchmark/Documentation/01 Getting Started.md

 Often, the reason we run benchmarks is because we have an idea for a potential optimization, and we want to know if it leads to an actual improvement.
 Swift Collections Benchmarks provides specialized tools to make this super simple!

 For example, I think the reason our `kalimbaOrdered` implementation is so slow is because it keeps inserting elements to the front of a growing array -- a linear operation.
-We can easily fix that by switching to another data structure -- for example, I have a feeling `Deque` from the [Swift Collections] package would work wonders here.
+We can fix that by switching to another data structure -- for example, I have a feeling `Deque` from the [Swift Collections] package would work wonders here.
 Let's try it: all we need is to import Collections and replace `Array` with `Deque`:

 [Swift Collections]: https://github.com/apple/swift-collections